Jiraphat-code/Movemate-AI-Physical-Therapy-Coach/README.md

-# MoveMate — Your Personal Rehab AI ✨
+# MoveMate — Your AI Rehab Companion at Home ✨

 ## 🚀 Welcome to MoveMate!